Understanding Your HECS-HELP Debt

 - Be enrolled in a Commonwealth Supported Place (CSP);

-- Be a New Zealand Special Category Visa holder who meets the long-term residency requirements; or
+- Be a New Zealand Special Category Visa holder who meets the long-term residency requirements and studies the entire course in Australia; or

 - Be enrolled in each unit at your university by the census date;